Channel-wise Knowledge Distillation for Dense Prediction: Experiments

-The conventional multi-class cross-entropy loss is applied in all experiments.
-The computational complexity and performance of different spatial distillation methods are studied.
-Given the input feature map (score map) with the size of $h_{f}\times w_{f}\times c$ ($h_{s}\times w_{s}\times n$), where $h_{f} (h_{s}) \times w_{f} (w_{s})$ is the shape of the feature map (score map). $c$ is the number of channels and $n$ is the number of classes.
-As shown in Table \ref{tab:individual-competition-table}, all distillation methods can improve the performance of the student network.
-Our channel-wise distillation method outperforms all spatial distillation methods, it outperforms the best spatial distillation method (AT) by $1.15\%$.
-Moreover, channel-wise distillation is very efficient as it requires less computational cost than other methods during the training phase.
-The Mimic has the same complexity as our proposed method, but the performance is lower than the proposed channel-wise distillation.
-The channel-wise distillation on the feature map works better than on the score map, which may due to that the channel number is larger on the feature map and may contain more detailed salient objects.
-To better show the improvement, we illustrate the results of Table~\ref{tab:individual-competition-table} in Figure~\ref{fig:individual-compare-figure}.
+As reported in Table \ref{tab:individual-competition-table}, all distillation methods can improve the performance of the student network.
+Our channel distillation method outperforms all spatial distillation methods.
+Ours outperforms the best spatial distillation method (AT) by $2.5\%$.
+Moreover, our method is more efficient as it requires less computational cost than other methods during the training phase.

-The attention transfer~\cite{sergey17paying} squeezes all the channels into a single channel attention map (e.g., find the max activation or the summation).
-On the contrary, the channel-wise distillation aligns the distribution in each channel (remove the influences of magnitude scales) and then calculates the difference in all channels.

-To demonstrate the effectiveness, we compare our method with current state-of-the-art spatial distillation methods, including PA and IFVD.
+Furthermore, we list the detailed class IoU of our method and two recent state-of-the-art methods, PA~\cite{liu19structuredDense} and IFVD~\cite{hou20inter} in Table \ref{tab:class-iou-table}.
 These methods propose to transfer structure information in semantic segmentation.
-We list the detailed class IoU of three methods in Table \ref{tab:class-iou-table}.
-Our methods significantly improve the class accuracy of several objects, such as traffic light, terrain, wall, truck, bus, and train, indicating that the channel-wise alignment can transfer the structural knowledge better.
+Our methods significantly improve the class accuracy of several objects, such as traffic light, terrain, wall, truck, bus, and train, indicating that the channel distribution can well transfer the structural knowledge.

-We also present the visualization results in Figure \ref{fig:compare} to intuitively demonstrate that, the channel-wise distillation method (CW) outperforms the spatial distillation strategy.
-Moreover, to evaluate the effectiveness of the proposed channel-wise distillation, we visualize the channel-wise distribution of the student network under three paradigms, {\it i.e.}, original network, distilled result by attention transfer (AT) and channel-wise distillation respectively, in Figure \ref{fig:channel-wise-fore/back-ground-compare}.